athulcs/LostandFound/README.md

 # LostandFound Webapp using Nodejs and Mysql
 ## Prerequisites for the project

-1. Express
+- Express
-2. Bootstrap
+- Bootstrap
-3. body-parser
+- Body-parser
-4. node-mysql
+- Node-mysql
-5. popups
+- Popups
-6. ejs
+- Ejs
-7. cookie-parser
+- Cookie-parser

-Do npm install for all the above packages or npm install from package.json dependencies.
+Do ```npm install``` for all the above packages or npm install from package.json dependencies.

 Then you have to install mysql server according to your platform.
 After that,